| Clox | QuickBooks Time | |

 Where Clox is the better fit.

 Clox exports a clean CSV that QuickBooks Online imports directly.
-A 10-person crew pays $100/mo on QuickBooks Time.
-Same crew pays $50/mo on Clox.
+A 10-person crew pays about $100/mo on QuickBooks Time.
+The same crew is $71/mo on Clox, with every feature included.

 No Intuit account required

-QuickBooks Time only really makes sense if you live inside Intuit's ecosystem.
-Clox stays out of your way — works with whatever payroll you're already running.
+QuickBooks Time mostly makes sense if you live inside Intuit's ecosystem.
+Clox works with whatever payroll you already run.

-QuickBooks Time is a horizontal product for everyone.
+QuickBooks Time is a general product for every industry.
 Clox is narrow on purpose: trades, construction, field services, restaurants.
 Less to configure, less to ignore.

 You run QuickBooks Online Payroll for everything and want a native push-button sync, regardless of cost.

-You want to save 50% on monthly cost, you're fine with CSV import (it's two clicks), or you use a different payroll provider.
+You want to cut monthly cost in half, you're fine with CSV import (it's two clicks), or you use a different payroll provider.